 Major Potential Hazard, Moderate plausibility.
 Applicable conditions: Infection - Bacterial/Fungal/Protozoal/Viral

 Serious and sometimes fatal infections have been reported in patients receiving immunosuppressive agents.
 Patients receiving immunosuppressants are at increased risk of developing bacterial, viral, fungal, and protozoal infections, and new or reactivated viral infections including opportunistic infections.
 Caution should be exercised when considering their use in patients with severe or chronic infections.
 It is recommended to interrupt therapy in patients who develop a new infection while undergoing treatment and to monitor these patients closely for any sign or symptom indicative of infection.

 Immunosuppressive agents (applies to Aubagio) PML

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Immunodeficiency
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Immunodeficiency

 Immunosuppressive agents may increase the risk of progressive multifocal leukoencephalopathy (PML).
 Certain agents are contraindicated in patients who have or have had PML.
 Patients receiving chronic immunosuppressant or immunomodulatory therapy or who have systemic medical conditions resulting in significantly compromised immune system function should not be treated with these agents.
 Healthcare professionals should monitor patients for any new sign or symptom suggestive of PML.
 Withhold therapy dosing immediately and perform an appropriate diagnostic evaluation at the first sign or symptom suggestive of PML.